‘Young And The Restless’ Spoilers For Nov. 20: Shooting Details Revealed, Paul Has News On Abby And Scott

 The Young and the Restless (Y&R) spoilers for Monday, November 20, reveal that Victor Newman (Eric Braeden) will have a heated discussion with Neil Winters (Kristoff St. John) and he makes his position well known.
 Victor is probably upset about the sex scandal crisis, and he wants Neil to handle it.
-What that really means to Victor is he wants Neil to make it disappear.
+What that really means to Victor is that he wants Neil to make it disappear.

 According to SheKnows Soaps, if they wait too long, Victor is afraid it will be too late to recover from the scandal.
 He will pressure Neil to handle it and make it all go away.
-Victor will get so agitated about the problem; he will bang his hands on the desk.
+Victor will get so agitated about the problem, he will bang his hands on the desk.
 Young and the Restless spoilers state that Neil will try to get Victor to calm down.
 He will promise to do whatever he can to make the whole ordeal a distant memory.

 Young and the Restless spoilers tease that Paul Williams (Doug Davidson) will call Sharon (Sharon Case) and Ashley Abbott (Eileen Davidson) to give an update on Abby Newman (Melissa Ordway) and Scott Grainger’s (Daniel Hall) missing person report.
 He suggests that Sharon and Ashley head to the police station so he can give them the update in person.
 The women assume the worst and anxiously rush to his office.